mrhhyu/GELTOR/README.md

 GELTOR can be run directly from the command line or migrated to your favorite IDE.
 ## Graph file format
-A graph must be represented as a text file under the *edge list format* in which, each line corresponds to an edge in the graph, tab is used as the eliminator between two nodes, and the node index is started from 0.
+A graph must be represented as a text file under the *edge list format* in which, each line corresponds to an edge in the graph, tab is used as the separator of the two nodes, and the node index is started from 0.

 ## Running GELTOR